zenphantom/ml-git/docs/mlgit_commands.md

 $ ml-git repository store add minio --endpoint-url=<minio-endpoint-url>
 ```

-Use this command to add or delete a data storage to a ml-git project.
+Use this command to add a data storage to a ml-git project.

 **Note: Command deprecated, use storage instead store.**